 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country: Armenia, Azerbaijan, Georgia

-By ratifying the European Charter of Local Self-Government, the three countries of the South Caucasus – Armenia, Azerbaijan and Georgia – have made a commitment to strengthen local governance and democracy and to create the requisite legal and institutional frameworks.
-In all three countries, the local government system is still weak, and municipalities’ compliance with the principles of good local governance – such as transparency, a focus on citizens’ needs, citizen participation and accountability – is still inadequate.
+By ratifying the European Charter of Local Self-Government, the South Caucasian countries of Armenia, Azerbaijan and Georgia undertake to strengthen both local self-government and democracy, and to create the necessary statutory and institutional frameworks.
+All three countries are, however, characterised by a significant weakness in local self-government.
+To date, the respective municipalities have failed to meet the principles of good local governance – such as transparency, a focus on citizens’ needs, citizen participation, and accountability – to a satisfactory level.